algolia/unified-instantsearch-ecommerce/README.md

 ## Getting started

-Follow the few steps described below to start using E-Commerce Unified UI.
+Follow the few steps described below to start using Unified InstantSearch E-Commerce.

 1. **Push your data to Algolia** (following the [required data schema](#customizing-the-search-ui)),
 2. [**Fork** this Github repository](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) to your own,